 Products or Business Units in the question marks quadrant are in a rapidly rising market, yet the product(s) have a small market share.
-While they are quite appealing, their future performance is unknown.
+While they are appealing, their future performance has yet to be discovered.
 As a result, the question mark.

 The BCG Matrix: Cash Cows

 Products or Business Units in the cash cows quadrant are in a slowly growing market with a significant market share.
 Reduce or continue stable investments and maximize the cash flow from a product or business unit.